ig3/anki-limitnew/README.md

 This add-on works only with Anki 2.1 and the V2 scheduler.

-There are two implementations: one that works on Anki 2.1.22 and later and an earlier, simpler implementation that works on releases at least as old as 2.1.17.
+There are three implementations:
+1. The original implementation for Anki 2.1.22
+2. An implementation for Anki 2.1.22 through 2.1.27
+3. The latest implementation for Anki 2.1.28

 ## Installation